 The co-op weathered a stormy period in the 1980s to emerge as a healthy organization in the 1990s.
 The Board took the brave step of hiring Will Simon as General Manager and giving him real power as a manager.
 He had the enviable task of plugging a hundred holes into a sinking organization before it could move forward.
 Will had owned and managed several natural food stores in the 1960s and 1970s.
 Once Will began applying his business knowledge to the organization and its operations, making necessary changes and flipping the whole store inside and out, sales and financial performance immediately improved.

-By the early 1990s the store was jam-packed with members and shoppers and becoming almost impossible to deal with.
+By the early 1990s the store was jam-packed with owners and shoppers and becoming almost impossible to deal with.
 Will noticed that there was an empty lot directly across the street from the store at 1525 Broadway.
 He and the Board got together and worked out a plan.
 In 1995 a new store was built especially for Co+opportunity.
 Under the helm of the savvy business man, the move doubled the co-op's retail space, and sales increased immediately.

 2011 - 2016